nikspyratos/toybox/README.md

   - **Consuming APIs**: I recommend [Saloon](https://docs.saloon.dev/) - it can be a bit overkill for small APIs, but it really helps with structuring logic with larger APIs and OAuth.
 I use it as the base for my [Investec Banking API SDK](https://github.com/nikspyratos/investec-sdk-php).
   - **OpenAPI/Swagger**: [l5-swagger](https://github.com/DarkaOnLine/L5-Swagger) is great here - must-use for writing great APIs.
   - **Data Transfer Objects**: [Laravel Data](https://spatie.be/docs/laravel-data/v3/introduction) should cover you, but if you want something simple and non-Laravel, [dragon-code/simple-dto](https://github.com/TheDragonCode/simple-data-transfer-object) does the job without much overhead.
 - **Excel Import/Export**: [Laravel Excel](https://docs.laravel-excel.com/3.1/getting-started/) - it's a wrapper over PHPSpreadsheet, very convenient.
+For exports from Filament tables, there's also [Filament Excel](https://github.com/pxlrbt/filament-excel) which uses Laravel Excel under the hood.
 - **More Laravel goodies**: [Social login](https://laravel.com/docs/10.x/socialite), [Feature Flags](https://laravel.com/docs/10.x/pennant), [OAuth2](https://laravel.com/docs/10.x/passport), [Search](https://laravel.com/docs/10.x/scout), [Websockets](https://beyondco.de/docs/laravel-websockets/getting-started/introduction) (and [client](https://laravel.com/docs/10.x/broadcasting#client-side-installation)).
 - **Manual backups**: [Laravel Backup](https://github.com/spatie/laravel-backup) (with [Filament plugin](https://filamentphp.com/plugins/shuvroroy-spatie-laravel-backup)).
 If using SQLite you can just do a file download of your database with the `Storage` facade.
 - **2FA, Password reset, token management**: For more secure access to admin panels, consider adding [Filament Breezy](https://filamentphp.com/plugins/jeffgreco-breezy).
 Especially useful if you have a customer-facing Filament panel.